-ADPIE, aka the nursing process, is a huge staple in the nursing world.
+ADPIE, or in other words, the nursing process, is a huge staple in the nursing world.
 It is vital that you have a strong foundation of it in order to be a successful future nurse, so that’s why we’re here to break it down for you.
 The nursing process does involve a lot of critical thinking skills, and since many nursing test questions are based on this concept, it’ll make your whole life easier once you understand it for good!

 Now remember; the acronym ADPIE stands for:

-Well, first, you’re going to assess the situation.
+Well, first, you’re going to assess the situation (the “A” in ADPIE).

 Why isn’t the computer turning on?
 Why is it all wet?
 And why is your thermos empty and everything smells like coffee?

-This is the stage at which you are playing detective.
-You are strictly gathering data here.
-So similarly, in nursing, this would be the stage where you first go in to see your patient, the beginning of the assessment.
-This is where we collect all the data about the patient, both objective and subjective.
+At this stage, you are playing detective and strictly gathering data.
+Similarly, in nursing, this would be the stage when you first go in to see your patient, the beginning of the assessmen, where we collect all the data about the patient, both objective and subjective.

-These would be things like your first impression and vitals.
+In this case, these would be things like your first impression and vitals.
 What does the patient look like?
-Is skin their pale?
+Is their skin pale?
 Are they groaning in pain?
 Are their vitals stable?
 Is their breathing labored?
 Are they angry, scared, confused or delirious?
 Do they have a history of heart problems?
 What kind of medication are they taking?

 These are all observations and data collection that you would take into account when doing an assessment on a patient.
-This is the first step in the process, and gathering all this information will allow you to move further into the process, with the next step being your nursing diagnosis.
+As the first step in the process, gathering all this information will allow you to proceed with the next step: your nursing diagnosis.